 When assessing your academic record we consider your degree subject, grades you have achieved and the standing of the institution where you studied your qualification.

 - How to apply

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in combining robust transferable research skills with focused expertise in European politics
+- Gain robust transferable research skills with focused expertise in European politics.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.